Tom2702/Omnichannel_Retail_Data_Pipeline_Python/README.md

-# Omnichannel Retail Data Pipeline
+# Omnichannel Retail Data Pipeline | Python

 An end-to-end Python ELT project that consolidates omnichannel retail, payment, and customer-behavior data into a Google BigQuery warehouse for downstream analytics.